surol/ng2-resrc/README.md

 ```

 It is possible to register arbitrary number of resources in the same component (or at the application level).
-All of them will emit events to the same set of event consumers.
-E.g. `StatusCollector` and `ErrorCollector`
+All of them will emit events to event consumers registered at the same level.
-would contain information combined from all registered resources.
+E.g. `StatusCollector` and `ErrorCollector` would contain information combined from all resources provided for the
+same component.

 ### Resources Implementations